Google Analytics Client ID offers infinite possibilities for marketers

 While you can also track Client ID in iOS, over here we shall understand how to track Google Analytics Client ID from Android devices.
 This can be done either in a custom dimension or an event through Google Tag Manager using the data layer method.

 Follow the below-mentioned steps to implement:

-There are two approaches to fetch ClientID in Android:
+There are two approaches to fetching ClientID in Android:

-- In App, create an AsyncTask and retrieve Client ID using GoogleAnalytics Object.
+- In the App, create an AsyncTask and retrieve Client ID using GoogleAnalytics Object.

 Google Analytics will thus help in gathering a lot of data on top of Client Id at an initial level.

 One can draw a conclusion on how to effectively measure the audience behavior through client Id.
 Evidently, user acquisition cost is very high and companies spend big amounts on audience acquisition.
 This marketing expenditure can be optimized if companies have access to precise data points regarding the user behavior and user journey performed on the website or app.
 Analyzing such near-to-precise data can help them understand their audience more precisely and know about the user journey stage-wise.
 Based on such analysis, companies can take an informed decision on performing cost reduction processes and learn how to prioritize their marketing spend or future campaign expenses.

 Getting this error – java.io.FileNotFoundException: /data/user/0/com.example.abhishek.clientidpoc/files/gaClientId (No such file or directory)